 The latest research tells us that often people have never had a physical trauma to cause back pain like a car accident, falling, or lifting something heavy.
-There are usually a combination of factors that cause back pain which could include overuse, poor posture or other stressors.

 Keeping in mind everyone is different, here are our expert tips.

 Shoulders are a common area of injury.
 They are the linch-pin of many movement functions and control, that once pain sets in, it can make day-to-day activities extremely painful and difficult to do.
-Simple tasks such as driving your car, working on the computer or washing your hair all become a challenge.

 Make an apppointment today